sepsis-omics/tutorials/docs/modules/prokka/index.md

 Prokka requires assembled contigs.

-- If you are continuing on from the previous workshop ([Assembly with Spades](/modules/spades/index.md)), this file will be in your current history: <fn>SPAdes on data 2 and data1: contigs(fasta)</fn>.
+- If you are continuing on from the previous workshop ([Assembly with Spades](/modules/spades/index.md)), this file will be in your current history named something like <fn>SPAdes contigs(fasta)</fn>.

 - Or, if you have uploaded the history of workshop files, there is also a copy in your history called <fn>SPAdes_contigs.fasta</fn>.
 Either copy is fine to use.